CrossTheRoadElec/Phoenix5-Documentation/README.md

 - ~0.3ms for any ConfigXXXX if **zero** timeoutMs is passed.
 These should be done in the robot loop, if at all (generally not necessary).
 Success is not determined since there is no wait-for-response checking.
 - ~4ms for any successful ConfigGet*XXXX*.
 These are generally not necessary.

 The ~0.3 ms time is a limitation of the RoboRIO.
-Many of the functions in WPILib have this limitation.
-For example, accessing joystick information requires ~0.3ms per call.
+Some of the functions in WPILib have this limitation.

 ## Software Object Model
 ### WPILib SpeedController/Drivetrain Objects